SK-EID/smart-id-java-client/README.md

 * `result.documentNumber`: Document number returned when `endResult` is `OK`.
 Can be used in further signature and authentication requests to target the same device.
 * `signatureProtocol`: Either ACSP_V2 (for authentication) or RAW_DIGEST_SIGNATURE (for signature)
 * `signature`: Contains the following fields based on the signatureProtocol used:
-   * For `ACSP_V2`: value, serverRandom, signatureAlgorithm, hashAlgorithm
+   * For `ACSP_V2`: value, serverRandom, userChallenge, flowType, signatureAlgorithm, signatureAlgorithmParameters,
-   * For `RAW_DIGEST_SIGNATURE`: value, signatureAlgorithm, hashAlgorithm
+   * For `RAW_DIGEST_SIGNATURE`: value, flowType, signatureAlgorithm, signatureAlgorithmParameters
 * `cert`: Includes certificate information with value (Base64-encoded certificate) and certificateLevel (ADVANCED or QUALIFIED).
 * `ignoredProperties`: Any unsupported or ignored properties from the request.
-* `interactionFlowUsed`: The interaction flow used for the session.
+* `interactionTypeUsed`: The interaction type used for the session.
 * `deviceIpAddress`: IP address of the mobile device, if requested.

 ### Examples of querying session status in v3.1